solkar/LD30/README.md

 # Space Truckin'
-## A tile-layin' game for 2, or more players
+## A tile-layin' game for 2, or more players - Rules version 1.0

-The universe has expanded since the scientist Graham Pok discovered how to tame wormholes turning them in favourite transport medium for billions of families in several universes.
+The universe has expanded since scientist discovered how to tame wormholes turning them in favorite transport medium for billions of families in several universes.

 Trade flourishes in every corner but the competition is fierce and